List of ingredients and their benefits

 rose-hip-seed oil (ORGANIC)

 Rose-hip-seed oil for damaged skin: Rose-hip-seed oil has a clear, reddish colour.
 It is extremely high in essential fatty acids and is excellent for scarring, wrinkled or aging skin.
 The oil is also good for dry and sun damaged skin.
 Look for unrefined, organic rose-hip-seed oil; only this type should be used on your skin.
-Go to Anti-Scar Oil
+Recipe for Anti-Scar Oil

 dried red-clover flowers

 Red clover to soothe: Red-clover flowers contribute anti-inflammatory substances that gently condition dry, sensitive skin and help alleviate mild sweating.
-Go to Facial Compress
+Recipe for Facial Compress

 rosemary essential oil

 Rosemary essential oil to boost cell formation: This clear oil has a strong, earthy fragrance reminiscent of eucalyptus.
 It can stimulate new cell formation and is good for all skin types.
-Go to Anti-Scar Oil
+Recipe for Anti-Scar Oil

 Rosemary oil for a healthy scalp: The component terpineol found in the essential oil of rosemary leaves will stimulate circulation in your scalp, strengthen the roots of your hair and generally promote healthy hair growth.
 This stimulating effect alleviates hair and scalp problems and prevents damage.
-Go to Shampoo
+Recipe for Shampoo

 Essential oils for scent and shine: Lemon essential oil can give your hair a healthy shine.
 Peru-balsam oil conditions fine hair and makes it easier to comb.
 Rosemary oil is also good for natural shampoos, since it contains components that help invigorate and strengthen both your scalp and your hair.
-Go to Shampoo
+Recipe for Shampoo

 Juniper and rosemary oils for circulation: Both juniper and rosemary oils are stimulating and refreshing.
 They help increase circulation, decongest sluggish and under active tissues and stimulate the body's metabolism.

 Rosemary for fine hair: Rosemary essential oil improves hair structure and supports healthy scalp function.
 The oil gently conditions fine and brittle hair.
-Go to Hair Setting Lotion
+Recipe for Hair Setting Lotion

 Rosemary for sore muscles: The dried leaves of rosemary (Rosmarinus officinalis) have an invigorating and warming effect on the body.
 Added to bathwater, they make an excellent remedy for aching joints, sore muscles and poor circulation.
-Go to Herbal Baths
+Recipe for Herbal Baths

 Essential oils for scent and shine: Lemon essential oil can give your hair a healthy shine.
 Peru-balsam oil conditions fine hair and makes it easier to comb.
 Rosemary oil is also good for natural shampoos, since it contains components that help invigorate and strengthen both your scalp and your hair.
-Go to Shampoo
+Recipe for Shampoo

 Caution: Pregnant women and epileptics should avoid using bay-laurel, lemon and rosemary essential oils, since they can trigger contractions or seizures; lemon oil can also cause photosensitivity.